patthomasrick/astr3450/README.md

 ## Current and Future Work

-The last HI-SEAS mission, HI-SEAS VI, was scheduled to start on February 15th, 2017, and last a full eight months with four crew members.
-However, only four days into the mission, a crew member was electrocuted by some equipment and taken to a nearby hospital, where they recovered.
-The crew member did not want to continue the mission, and since they could not operated with only three crew members, the mission had to be cancelled.
+The last HI-SEAS mission, HI-SEAS VI, was scheduled to start on February 15th, 2017, and last a full eight months with four crew members [10].
+However, only four days into the mission, a crew member was electrocuted by some equipment and taken to a nearby hospital, where they recovered [11].
+The crew member did not want to continue the mission, and since they could not operated with only three crew members, the mission had to be cancelled [9].

 NASA chose in 2018 rather to fund a mission VII, they chose to do an in-depth analysis of the data from the previous missions.
-They are doing so by giving a grant to HI-SEAS to support enhanced data mining of the mission data [wikipedia].
+They are doing so by giving a grant to HI-SEAS to support enhanced data mining of the mission data [4].

 ## Image Credits